 Running for the joy of it is all too important.
-Don’t forget that after leg days you can try and make your running part of your recovery.
+Don’t forget that you can try and make your running part of your recovery after leg days.
 Mix it up a bit and go running somewhere different, enjoy it, take the dog.
 Whatever it is, make the running more about fun than yet another training session.
-That way you won’t lose enthusiasm for running.
+That way, you won’t lose enthusiasm for running.
 Easy to do if you keep on and on without any let up.

-As soon as exercise workouts become a chore, you’ll find you start to skip training sessions and your activity levels drop.
+As soon as exercise workouts become a chore, you’ll find you start to skip training sessions, and your activity levels drop.
 So don’t make your post leg day runs hard.
-Work on the recovery with the mindset that you are just using your run to loosen up.
+Instead, work on the recovery with the mindset that you are just using your run to loosen up.

 Should you go running after a workout?

-You’re lower body may be really fatigued if you’d had a hard leg workout involving lunges, squats, and focused on all the lower body muscles.
+You’re lower body may be really tired if you’d had a hard leg workout involving lunges and squats, focusing on all the lower body muscles.

-If you’ve been doing a strength session that involves fast concentric contractions, as well as slow eccentric contractions (think exercises such as squats, where you are shortening and lengthening your muscles) then you should ideally wait around six hours before going for a run.
-When you do run, you should still take it at a low to moderate intensity.
+Suppose you’ve been doing a strength session that involves fast concentric contractions, as well as slow eccentric contractions (think exercises such as squats, where you are shortening and lengthening your muscles).
+In that case, you should ideally wait around six hours before going for a run.
+Then, when you do run, you should still take it at a low to moderate intensity.